-Gen Advisory® provides specialised services to banking institutions
+Gen Advisory® provides specialised services to authorised deposit-taking institutions

 Gen Advisory Pty Ltd is a specialist Australian professional services firm supporting authorised deposit-taking institutions (ADIs).

-As banking specialists, we provide strategic advice and other specialised services to existing and prospective ADIs.
+As banking specialists, we provide strategic advice and other specialised services to Australian ADIs.

 A trusted and valued authority on the issues relevant to the ADI sector